paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 - What may be the source(s) of (t)ADA available for such an initiative?
 - Within such an initiative, what may be the limits of delegation for an employee?
 - What requirements may include or exclude employees from delegating?
-- How may rewards that delegations may receive be managed?
+- How may awards that delegations may receive be managed?
 By whom?
 - How may existing or new workplace contracts, agreements, guidelines, codes of conduct or practices between employer and employee apply to such an initiative?
 - What record keeping or know your customer (KYC) requirements may apply to such an initiative?
 - How long must any records be kept?